CSC325-Shared/CSC325-Team-2.8-Final/README.md

 ## Commands
 **Current commands:**

+`/help` - Shows a list of current commands and a description of each.

+`/setup` - Creates the channels the bot will use.
+This is currently in progress, and the channels are not used by the bot yet.

 `/welcome` - Creates a message to welcome new members to the server and specify the rules of the server.

 `/course-select` - Generates a message with the chosen roles.
 Users can click the buttons on the message to get roles assigned to them.